EBS Joins the UN SDG Publishers Compact List

 Practical Learning for Kids

-Fostering early literacy and language development is crucial for a child’s academic success.
 With EBS literacy products, educators and parents can create rich learning environments with engaging resources like Sesotho and English storybooks, vocabulary cards, and construction puzzles promoting early childhood and primary education fundamentals.

 These teaching aids facilitate hands-on experiences, enabling early childhood development of essential skills through classroom supplies optimized for language development and multisensory learning.